 The U.S. Census Bureau collects a variety of data about the U.S. population and economy.
 Some of the most frequently-used censuses and surveys include:

 The Decennial Census is a constitutionally mandated population count undertaken every ten years.
 Decennial census data includes information about:

 Aggregate data is released as available following each census, while individual census records (i.e. personal names and addresses) are kept sealed for 72 years to protect individual privacy.
-For more information about when different kinds of 2010 Census data was published, see this page from the Census Bureau.

 The American Community Survey collects more detailed information about a sampling of households on an ongoing basis.
 The ACS replaced the decennial census "long form" in 2001.

 The Economic Census profiles U.S. national and local economies every five years.

 The Census of Governments profiles the nation's state and local government sector, with information on governmental structures, payrolls, and finance, every five years.

 The Population Estimates Program (PEP) produces estimates of the population for the United States, states, metropolitan and micropolitan statistical areas, counties, cities, towns, as well as for Puerto Rico and its municipios.

 The Census Bureau conducts over 130 surveys, on its own and in conjunction with other government agencies.
 For lists of these surveys, see

 This guide provides an introduction to finding facts and statistics published by the U.S. Census Bureau.
 It focuses on finding demographic and housing information, with a little bit of information about economic statistics as well.